Kayaking in Georgia 2026: Guide to Rivers, Lakes & Coast

 - Best Time: Year-round

-- Special Feature: Part of Serene 18 paddle trail system
+- Special Feature: Part of the Serene 18 paddle trail system

 Yellow River Water Trail (Planning stage)